26:56

 Notice what completes.

-Let your awareness just soften on each ending.
+Let your awareness just soften.

 And you may hear ever so gently within.

-And feel the lightness that follows.
+And feel the lightness.

-From the sweet spot of the universe,
+From the sweet spot of the universe.

-This is davidji.
+This is David G.

-Hopefully you enjoyed our exploration into Gangan.
+Hopefully you enjoyed our exploration.

 Into acknowledging,